rclone/rclone/docs/content/qingstor.md

 ### Multipart uploads ###

-rclone supports multipart uploads with QingStor which means that it can upload files bigger than 5GB.
+rclone supports multipart uploads with QingStor which means that it can upload files bigger than 5 GiB.
 Note that files uploaded with multipart upload don't have an MD5SUM.

 Note that incomplete multipart uploads older than 24 hours can be